Ur: Early Bronze Age

 There are various main sources informing scholars about the importance of Ur during the Early Bronze Age.

 Early Dynastic period II

 Proto-cuneiform tablets from the Early Dynastic period, c.
 2900 BC, have been recovered.

 Early Dynastic period III

 The First Dynasty of Ur seems to have had great wealth and power, as shown by the lavish remains of the Royal Cemetery at Ur.
 The Sumerian King List provides a tentative political history of ancient Sumer and mentions, among others, several rulers of Ur.
-Mesannepada is the first king mentioned in the Sumerian King List, and appears to have lived in the 26th century BC.
-That Ur was an important urban centre already then seems to be indicated by a type of cylinder seal called the City Seals.
-These seals contain a set of Proto-Cuneiform signs which appear to be writings or symbols of the name of city-states in ancient Mesopotamia.
-Many of these seals have been found in Ur, and the name of Ur is prominent on them.
+Mesannepada is the first king mentioned in the Sumerian King List, and appears to have lived in the 26th century BC; a cylinder with his name inscribed upon it was discovered at the Royal Cemetery.
+Five more kings followed until the First Dynasty came to an end, with the Kings List stating that the kingship of Ur was usurped by the city of Awan.